celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 Participating in the Baklava testnet requires testnet units of CELO, which can only be used in the Baklava testnet.
 You can request a distribution of testnet CELO by filling out [the faucet request form](https://forms.gle/JTYkMAJWTAUQp1sv9).
 If you need any help getting started, please join the discussion on [Discord](https://chat.celo.org) or email community@celo.org.

-Fauceted funds come two different ways, depending on whether you're using ReleaseGold smart contract or you are validating the regular way.
+Faucetted funds come two different ways, depending on whether you're using a ReleaseGold smart contract or you are validating the non-ReleaseGold way.
 For every new validator, we encourage going the non-ReleaseGold route.

 #### ReleaseGold